Digimind

-Digimind is a global social media monitoring and competitive intelligence company that provides information on businesses' competitive standing in the market.
-Digimind was founded in 1998 and has been profitable ever since.
-As of 2019, the company has more than 200 employees across offices in North America, Europe, Asia and Africa.
+Onclusive Social, formerly Digimind, is a global social listening and competitive intelligence product providing information on businesses' competitive standing in the market.
+Now part of global media intelligence provider Onclusive, Digimind was founded in 1998.
+As of 2019, the company had more than 200 employees across offices in North America, Europe, Asia and Africa.
+In 2022 Digimind was acquired by global media monitoring company Onclusive.
+In October 2022, Digimind rebranded to Onclusive Social.

 History

 Digimind was founded in 1998 by Paul Vivant, Patrice François, Gerald Navarette and Romain Laboisse in Grenoble, France.
 Within a year, they launched vStrat, a collaborative market intelligence software tool for Lotus Notes (now IBM Notes).
 This was followed by the release of Strategic Finder, a meta search engine, in 1999.
 By the end of 1999, the software had reached over 60,000 users.

 In 2003 the company launched Digimind Evolution, a competitive intelligence software application.
 The company's subsequent success and expansion in both French- and English-speaking markets facilitated the opening of a Research & Development centre in Rabat, Morocco in 2006, and an office in Cambridge, MA in 2008.
 In 2007, Digimind launched Digimind 7, an application providing real-time visual analysis of news stories.

-In 2019 Digimind was named a leader in Market and Competitive Intelligence Platforms by Forrester Research.
+In July 2024, Digimind was acquired by Onclusive, a portfolio company of Symphony Technology Group.
+Later that year, Digimind rebranded to Onclusive Social reflecting it's full integration with media intelligence provider Onclusive.